ashdavies/talks/what-the-ioexception/what-the-ioexception.md

 ^
 - Because my name was taken
-- and I like to shout at thing
+- and I like to shout at things

 ---